thaiat/famous-flickr/readme.md

 run `gulp browsersync` to run a browser-sync server.

 ## Usage
 The repo comes with the app ready to work.

-You can open client/index.html in your browser and emulate mobile.
+To test the application, you can open http://github.com/thaiat/famous-flickr/client/index.html in your browser and emulate mobile.

 You should be able to scroll up and down and see the top background image stretch and blur.